paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-Then, add Cure to the mix file and run mix deps.get.
+Then, add Cure to the project dependencies.

 ---